ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 # Progressive enhancement

-By retrieving a variable called `enhance` from `superForm` and applying it as an action on the form, we'll get the client-side enhancement expected from a modern webpage:
+By deconstructing `enhance` from `superForm` and applying it as an action on the form, we'll get the client-side enhancement expected from a modern webpage:

 ```svelte
 <script lang="ts">